OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ## supporting-structure-for-units

 OED needs to figure out if a set of meters is compatible with a given unit.
 In the case of a group, the set of meters is all the underlying meters of the group.
 This is a recursive process where any included groups must then be analyzed (groups can contain groups).
+These are know as the deep meters of a group.
 A meter is a special case where the set has only one member, the unit associated with the meter.
 How the overall conversion from one unit to another is done is [discussed below](#graph-details) and for now we assume we have this information.

 OED will have a 2D array of conversions between units that we will call C<sub>ik</sub> where i is the row and k is the column.
 It represents taking each path in the graph and reducing it to a direct path.
 For example, if the graph finds a path from a → b → c → d, then the row representing a and the column representing d (C<sub>ad</sub>) would be the path from a → d with the overall conversion for that path.
 This is what OED needs to know to convert from one unit to another.
 By analyzing the graph and storing the information in C<sub>ik</sub>, OED saves all the path analysis work each time it needs to do a unit conversion.
 This works well because the graph rarely changes and only an admin can do this.
 Thus, the graph is assumed not to change while a regular user is interacting with OED until they reload OED.